The Down Troddence: History

-Band formation
+2008: Band formation

-The band started off as a two-man studio project by Varun and Munz in 2008, called Ultimatyum.
-After roping in Sushin (who had collaborated with Varun on a previous project called 25 Aug), Prayag (drums), Rinoy Balan (guitars), and Shaib (bass), The Down Troddence as a full-fledged band became a reality.
-Due to the departure of Shaib due to personal reasons, Nezer came in to take over bass duties.
-Following the release of their first single "Death Vanity", Prayag was replaced by Ganesh (previously with progressive metal band Purple Blood) on drums.
+The Down Troddence (TDT) originated in 2009 as a studio project named Ultimatum, initiated by guitarist Varun Raj and vocalist Munz.
+They later expanded the lineup by bringing in keyboardist Sushin Shyam, who had previously collaborated with Varun on a project called 25 Aug, along with drummer Prayag MP, guitarist Rinoy Balan, and bassist Shaib.
+Following Shaib's departure for personal reasons, Nezer Ahemed took over bass duties.
+After releasing their first single, "Death Vanity," Prayag was replaced by drummer Ganesh Radhakrishnan, formerly of the progressive metal band Purple Blood.

-The band got its first big boost with the release of the music video for their single "Shiva".
-The video received the Best Music Video award at the IndieGo South Asian Music Awards.
-Following a series of victories at college fests in and around South India, the band went on a short hiatus during which time the various band members shifted base to other cities.
-Munz, Nezer and Ganesh shifted to Bangalore, while Sushin moved to Chennai to work as the studio programmer for famed South Indian music director Deepak Dev.
-At this juncture, Rinoy also departed the band and was replaced by Advaith Mohan (of Chennai-based band Iterate), who is also based in Bangalore.
+The band gained significant attention with the release of the music video for their single "Shiva," which won the Best Music Video award at the IndieGo South Asian Music Awards in 2011.
+Subsequently, the band members relocated to different cities: Munz, Nezer, and Ganesh moved to Bangalore, while Sushin shifted to Chennai to work as a studio programmer for music director Deepak Dev.
+During this period, Rinoy left the band and was replaced by guitarist Advaith Mohan from the Chennai-based band Iterate.